16 Using Administrative Data to Improve Social Protection in IndonesiaVivi Alatas (Asa Kreativita)

 16.3.2 Building Questions into the National Sample Survey to Measure Outcomes

-As discussed in Using Administrative Data to Monitor an Experimental Treatment, the government of Indonesia has transitioned Raskin from an in-kind transfer of rice to e-vouchers redeemable for rice or eggs.
+As discussed in section 16.2.2, the government of Indonesia has transitioned Raskin from an in-kind transfer of rice to e-vouchers redeemable for rice or eggs.
 This system was introduced in 44 of the largest cities in 2017 as a pilot, with a larger rollout in 54 cities and selected districts in 2018, and a national rollout in 2019.

 The GoI asked for assistance to assess the impact of the reform on the quality of services that beneficiaries receive, which was to be studied around the 2018 phase-in of the reform.
 Given the budget allocation for 2018 to serve about 8.3 million beneficiaries with BPNT, the government needed to choose about 40–45 districts from 105 districts that were ready to receive the program during the 2018 roll-out, with the remaining districts to be treated under the budget allocations for 2019.
 Thus, the researchers randomized 42 districts to receive BPNT in 2018, with the rest treated in mid-2019.

 A key question was how to survey citizens to evaluate the reform.
-The experiment spanned 105 districts across the country, making conventional household survey methods infeasible as discussed in Using Administrative Data to Monitor an Experimental Treatment, above.
+The experiment spanned 105 districts across the country, making conventional household survey methods infeasible as discussed in section 16.2.2.
 With the GoI, the research team identified an alternative.
 Since 1963–64, the Statistics Bureau of the Government of Indonesia (BPS) has conducted a biennial national sample survey called the National Socioeconomic Survey (SUSENAS).
 It is administered to over 250,000 households and collects data on health, education, fertility, consumption and expenditures, and housing, among others.
 SUSENAS data are used for various purposes including planning, monitoring, and evaluating government programs.
 The researchers thus developed an idea to add questions to the SUSENAS to evaluate the BPNT reform.
 The SUSENAS is particularly well-suited for this use, as it covers all districts and is representative at the district level (the researchers’ unit of randomization).

 Appendix B describes the process of adding questions to the national sample survey through careful collaboration with many stakeholders.
 A challenge was ensuring that the timelines matched between the program implementation and the survey.
 The national sample survey has a set schedule determined by BPS, while the schedule for the transition of districts to BPNT (the treatment in this experiment) was decided by other ministries.
 Coordination was necessary to ensure that the treatment groups were transitioned to BPNT sufficiently before the surveys were fielded and that the control groups were treated afterwards.